davidwgoodman/old-site-davidwgoodman.github.io/_posts/2013-10-24-our-toyota-was-fantastic.md

 title: Our Toyota Was Fantastic
 ---

-I’ve been following French cartoonist Boulet for a while.
+I’ve been following the amazing French cartoonist Boulet for a while.
 He’s been doing some amazing work, but this recent piece really struck a chord with me.

 ![image](/images/postimages/toyota.png)